TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 #### Event Information:

-* Enjoy a three course meal: With 3 different versions freshly created for this experience - trust the chef, seafood and vegan.
+* Enjoy a three course meal: With 3 different menu versions freshly created for this experience - 'trust the chef', seafood and vegan.
+* Speakers will present in pitch black between the meal courses.
 * When: Saturday August 31st staring at 6pm
 * Price: $249
-* Followed by an afterparty at the Glass Goose
+* The event will be followed by an afterparty at the Glass Goose

 If you would like to attend, you will need to register at the link below.
 Spaces are extremely limited, so make sure to get in quick.&nbsp;